-Speaking assessment criteria grid
+7.1 Speaking assessment criteria grid

-e a mar Deaking assessmer cout of 10 for each category (s s to give an overall total out of structure, vocabulary, develop oment and fluency), and then add Vlark Structure Vocabulary Development and fluency 9-10 The candidate demonstrates ability to use a variety of structures accurately and consistently.
-The candidate is confidently in control of the structures used.
-The candidate shows enough command of vocabulary to respond with precision.
+Give a mark out of 10 for each category (structure, vocabulary, development and fluency), and then add these marks to give an overall total out of 30.

+Mark Structure Vocabulary Development and fluency 9-10 The candidate uses a range of structures accurately and consistently, and is confidently in control of the structures used.
+The candidate uses a sufficient range of vocabulary to respond with precision.
 Shades of meaning are achieved and some sophisticated ideas are communicated.
-The candidate shows sustained ability to maintain a conversation and to contribute at some length.
-The candidate can respond to change in direction of the conversation.
+The candidate shows sustained ability to maintain a conversation (and contribute) at some length.
+The candidate responds to a change of direction in the conversation, demonstrating the ability to expand and develop the topic and contribute original ideas.
 Pronunciation and intonation are clear.
-7-8 Structures will be generally sound, but will not be used entirely accurately or with consistent confidence.
-There will be some errors in attempting to use more complex sentences.
-The candidate has a sufficient range of vocabulary to convey information and ideas with competence and some confidence.
-The candidate responds relevantly and at length which makes frequent prompting unnecessary, resulting in a competent conversation.
+7-8 The candidate uses a range of structures that are generally accurate (and used) with some confidence.
+Errors will occur when attempting to use more complex sentences.
+The candidate uses a sufficient range of vocabulary to convey information and ideas with competence and some confidence.
+The candidate maintains a competent conversation, responding relevantly and at length, using some original ideas.
+Frequent prompting is unnecessary.
 Pronunciation and intonation are generally clear.
-5-6 The candidate can use simple structures securely but has difficulty venturing beyond them.
-Vocabulary conveys simple ideas and information clearly.
-Errors are noticeable, however, and only partial competence is achieved.
+5-6 The candidate uses simple structures securely, but has difficulty venturing beyond them.
+The candidate uses a sufficient range of vocabulary to convey simple ideas and information clearly, but not entirely successfully.
 The candidate makes an attempt to respond to questions and prompts.
-Effort will need to be made to develop the conversation; only partial success will be achieved.
-There is some lack of clarity of pronunciation and intonation, but it is unlikely to impede communication.
-3-4 Structures will generally be very simple, limited and with errors, which will restrict communication.
-Vocabulary is not wide or varied and there will be difficulty in conveying simple ideas.
+Effort is needed to develop the conversation which will not be entirely successful.
+Pronunciation and intonation are not always clear, but the candidate can be understood.
+3-4 The candidate uses very simple, limited structures with errors which restrict communication.
+The candidate uses a restricted range of vocabulary and has difficulty in conveying simple ideas.
 There is likely to be hesitation, repetition and searching for words.
-Responses tend to be brief and widely spaced.
-The candidate has to be encouraged to go beyond short responses and struggles to develop a conversation.
+The candidate has to be encouraged to go beyond responses which are brief and widely spaced.
+The candidate struggles to develop a conversation.
 Pronunciation and intonation cause some communication difficulty.
-1-2 Attempts at structured sentences will rarely achieve communication.
-However, some attempt at a response will be made during the discussion.
-Vocabulary will generally be inadequate to convey even simple ideas.
-Responses are so brief that little is communicated.
-The candidate hardly engages in a conversation.
+1-2 The candidate attempts a response, but rarely achieves communication.
+The candidate has insufficient vocabulary to convey even simple ideas.
+The candidate's responses are so brief that little is communicated.
 Pronunciation and intonation patterns cause difficulty for even the most sympathetic listener.
-0 Completely limited/no attempt at a response.
-Completely limited/no attempt at a response.
-Completely limited/no attempt at a response.
+0 No response.
+No response.
+No response.